Woodthorpe Grange Park

 - Sunken Garden

-- Tropical House Wildlife & Conservation Areas
+- Tropical House, Wildlife & Conservation Areas

+A new play area was installed at Woodthorpe Grange in 2011/2012.
 A further £200,000 of Council funding has been invested at Woodthorpe to rebuild the pitch and putt office and provide toilets and a cafe.
 In October 2012, homelessness charity Framework, working in partnership with Nottingham City Council, opened its second Barista outlet in the park.

 The kiosk has been designed to complement its park surroundings and is very environmentally friendly.
 The building has a 'green' roof made of sedum, a perennial which forms blue-green rosettes of succulent foliage throughout summer.
 This will encourage plants to grow and wildlife to visit.
 Light tubes allow the building to be lit using natural daylight, movement sensors minimise waste on electric lighting and push-taps automatically shut off to avoid water wastage.